Centre for Justice, Law and Society (CJLS)

 Centre Director

 Dr Annalisa Meloni is a senior lecturer in law at the University of East London with over 12 years of experience in research and teaching both within and outside academia.
-Her main area of research is EU visa policy and more broadly EU external border controls and immigration law.
+Her main area of research is EU visa policy and, more broadly, EU external border controls and immigration law.
 Key themes in her research include the intersection of human rights, security, and technology in the field of border control and how European integration impacts human rights and security.
-She holds a PhD (funded by the AHRC) and LLM from University College London.
+She holds a PhD (funded by the AHRC) and an LLM from University College London.